 (8) The loading of aviation gasoline storage tanks at airports, and the subsequent transfer of aviation gasoline within the airport, is not subject to OAR 340-244-0236 through 0252, except in the Portland AQMA, Medford AQMA, Salem SKATS, and Clackamas, Multnomah, and Washington Counties.
 In these geographic areas, aviation gasoline is subject to OAR 340-244-0236 through 0252.

 (9) Monthly throughput is the total volume of gasoline loaded into, or dispensed from, all the gasoline storage tanks located at a single affected GDF.
 If an area source has two or more GDFs at separate locations within the area source, each GDF is treated as a separate affected source.

+(10) If the affected source’s throughput ever exceeds an applicable throughput threshold, the affected source will remain subject to the requirements for sources above the threshold, even if the affected source throughput later falls below the applicable throughput threshold.

+(11) The dispensing of gasoline from a fixed gasoline storage tank at a GDF into a portable gasoline tank for the on-site delivery and subsequent dispensing of the gasoline into the fuel tank of a motor vehicle or other gasoline-fueled engine or equipment used within the area source is only subject to OAR 340-244-0240(1).

+(12) For any affected source subject to the provisions of OAR 340-244-0232 through 0252 and another federal rule, the owner or operator may elect to comply only with the more stringent provisions of the applicable rules.
+The owner or operator must consider all provisions of the rules, including monitoring, recordkeeping, and reporting.
+The owner or operator must identify the affected source and provisions with which the owner or operator will comply in the Notification of Compliance Status required under OAR 340-244-0246.
+The owner or operator also must demonstrate in the Notification of Compliance Status that each provision with which the owner or operator will comply is at least as stringent as the otherwise applicable requirements in OAR 340-244-0232 through 0252.
+The owner or operator is responsible for making accurate determinations concerning the more stringent provisions, and noncompliance with this rule is not excused if it is later determined that your determination was in error, and, as a result, the owner or operator is violating OAR 340-244-0232 through 0252.
+Compliance with this rule is the owner’s or operator’s responsibility and the Notification of Compliance Status does not alter or affect that responsibility.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.